marcoevang/camilladsp-setrate/README.md

 This is useful, for example, when switching the input of your DAC from S/P-DIF to USB (whithout `camilladsp-setrate`, CamillaDSP would hang with an invalid configuration).
 # Context
 **_camilladsp-setrate_** is meant for use on a USB gadget capture device.
 I have tested it on my Raspberry Pi 4.
-I expect it may also work on other boards supporting USB gadget, such as Raspberry Pi Zero, Raspberry PI 3A.
-Raspberry CM4 and BeagleBones, but I have no means of doing tests on such platforms.
+I expect it may also work on other boards supporting USB gadget, such as Raspberry Pi Zero, Raspberry PI 3A, Raspberry CM4 and BeagleBones, but I have no means of doing tests on such platforms.
-This project was developed on DietPi 64-bit, but it should work on other Debian-based Linux distribution and, probably, on other Linux distributions.
+This project was developed on DietPi 64-bit.
+It should also work on other Debian-based Linux distribution and arguably on other Linux distributions as well.
 The software is coded in C language with use of the asound and libwebsockets C library API's.
 ## Requirements
 - Linux operating system